icopy-site/awesome-cn/docs/awesome/awesome-coq.md

 ### Course Material

+- [An Introduction to MathComp-Analysis](https://staff.aist.go.jp/reynald.affeldt/documents/karate-coq.pdf) - Lecture notes on getting started with the Mathematical Components library and using it for classical reasoning and real analysis.
 - [Foundations of Separation Logic](https://chargueraud.org/teach/verif/) - Introduction to using separation logic to reason about sequential imperative programs in Coq.
 - [Floating-Point Numbers and Formal Proof](https://github.com/thery/FlocqLecture) - Introductory course on Coq real numbers and floating-point numbers from the Flocq library.
 - [Introduction to the Theory of Computation](https://gitlab.com/umb-svl/turing) - Formalization to support an undergraduate course on the theory of computation, including languages and Turing machines.